 Ben is committed to impacting his community and maintains an active pro bono practice, including representation and collaboration with the ACLU, National Association of Criminal Defense Lawyers, Asian Americans Advancing Justice, Electronic Frontier Foundation, and Equality California, on issues ranging from religious freedom, school integration, reproductive rights, privacy from government surveillance, and the right for same-sex couples to marry.

 Ben currently serves on the Board of Directors of 826LA, a non-profit organization providing literacy and writing programs for children in underserved areas of Los Angeles.
-Ben also serves on the Board of Directors for the National Association of Criminal Defense Lawyers, chairs its Audit Committee, and is the vice-chair of its White-Collar Crime Committee.
+Since 2018, Ben has served on the Board of Directors for the National Association of Criminal Defense Lawyers.
+He currently co-chairs its White-Collar Crime Committee and is the vice-chair of its Ninth Circuit Amicus Committee.
 Ben previously served on the Yale Law School Association Executive Committee, representing Northern and Southern California.
 The judges of the United States Court of Appeal for the Ninth Circuit appointed Ben to serve as an appellate lawyer representative to the court.